-Identify and monitor displaced populations including refugees, migrants, and IDPs to understand their profiles, socioeconomic conditions, and migration flows; conduct qualitative interviews with key informants, and undertake a detailed cartographic exercise to build a sampling framework, household listing,and survey.
+Identify and monitor displaced populations to understand their profiles and socioeconomic conditions; Conduct qualitative interviews with key information; Undertake a detailed cartographic exercise to build a sampling framework and; Conduct household survey.

 Rwanda: Socio-Economic Assessment (SEA) of refugees and host communities

-Design and implement Integrated Frequent and Rapid Monitoring Systems (IRMS) for collecting data on IDPs; and develop questionnaires compatible with an upcoming national comprehensive household survey.
+Design and implement Rapid Monitoring Systems (IRMS) for collecting data on IDPs in close collaboration with the National and Regional Statistics Offices, UNHCR, and Statistics Sweden.
+Efforts will be made to make the questionnaires compatible with the national comprehensive household survey (SIHBS).

 Bangladesh: Cox’s Bazar Humanitarian Development Statistics Center/ Analytical Program

 Inform the medium-term response to Cox’s Bazar’s development and the Rohingya influx through the (i) creation of a data and statistics center that can track key welfare indicators for Rohingya displaced and hosts in the medium and long term to identify critical areas for policy action; (ii) initiation of a locally-driven evidence-based policy dialogue on refugee-focused policies and interventions; and (iii) activating the use of short-term data from ongoing project interventions to build the evidence on what can work.

 DRC: Crisis Observatory and Household Forced Displacement Survey in Eastern DRC

 The Crisis Observatory to conduct mobile phone-based structured interviews with forcibly displaced households and hosts.
 The information collected will focus on development- and welfare-relevant information, including household socio-economic characteristics.

 Chad: Refugees in Chad - the road forward